mohnbroetchen2/AniShare/doc/index.rst

 Introduction
 ------------

-**anishare** is a webservice for research institutes to share animals with the goal to minimize animal usage.
+**anishare** is a webservice for research institutes to share animals with the goal to re-use animals and thus minimize total animal usage.

 It has been developed at the `Leibniz institute for aging research <http://leibniz-fli.de>`_ in Jena.
 This django app is meant to be used by researchers who want to share research animals with their colleagues.
-The basic idea is that animals are bred for experiments; however, often, not all parts of the animal are used or sometimes an experiment gets cancelled for whatever reason.
+The basic idea is that animals are bred for experiments; however, sometimes, not all parts of the animal are used or sometimes an experiment gets cancelled for whatever reason.
 By sharing animals within the institute, less animals in total have to be sacrificed for research.

 Anishare is a simple database of animals offered for reuse and a easy way to claim an animal with automatic generation of email messages as well as an RSS feed for updates.

 .. image:: img/anishare_index_view.png

 At the moment, the software/database is geared towards handling of mice, however, it can be adjusted to handle any kind of research animal.

 Installation
 ------------

 Requirements
 ^^^^^^^^^^^^

 We use the latest version of `django <https://www.djangoproject.com>`_, which requires `python3 <https://www.python.org>`_.
 Install django and other dependancies (see file requirements.txt.
 We recommend using a virtual environment for this)::

     virtualenv -p python3 .